 Tim Jansen is a Senior Portfolio Manager at Dynamic Credit currently in charge of investment mandates covering Asset Backed Securities.
 Tim joined Dynamic Credit in 2017.
 He has been investing in a broad spectrum of cash and synthetic credit products in Europe for over 10 years in his role as Portfolio Manager at several leading asset managers, among which NNIP, MN and Robeco.
 Tim began his career at Aegon Asset Management and holds a M.S. in Econometrics from Erasmus University Rotterdam.

 Pascal Buehrig is a Junior Analyst that has been supporting the Asset Management and Advisory desks since he started his career at Dynamic Credit in 2018.
 Before that, Pascal gained experience in wealth and asset management at major European banks, including UBS, Credit Suisse and Deutsche Bank.
-Pascal graduated as MSc.
-Finance (Specialization Investment Management) from Stockholm School of Economics and holds a B.A. in Economics and Business Administration from University of Zurich.
+Pascal holds a Master's degree in Finance (Specialization Investment Management) from Stockholm School of Economics and a Bachelor's degree in Economics and Business Administration from University of Zurich.

 P2P Finance Association Morgan Stanley Investment Management, July 2018: “An Introduction to Alternative Lending”